 Filial devotion, another major theme of Book 2, goes back under the microscope in the next four chapters.
 In blunt language, Confucius states that it simply isn’t good enough for sons to “serve their elders wine and food when they need to drink and eat” in the same way that that “dogs and horses are looked after.”
 They also need to display the right attitude by showing their parents affection and respect.

 In the middle section of the book, Confucius expounds on the nature of leadership with a series of pithy sayings.
-In Chapter 12, he declares that “a leader is not a mere utensil” – meaning that he should be a well-rounded individual rather than a narrow specialist.
+In 2.12, he declares that “a leader is not a vessel” – meaning that he should be a well-rounded individual rather than a narrow specialist.
 He follows up in the next chapter by saying that a leader should place actions before words: “First accomplish what you want to say and then say it.”

-In Chapter 22, the sage employs a memorable metaphor to show that trust is the linchpin of human relationships: “I wouldn’t know what to do with someone whose word cannot be trusted.
+In 2.22, the sage employs a memorable metaphor to show that trust is the linchpin of human relationships: “I wouldn’t know what to do with someone whose word cannot be trusted.
 How would you drive a wagon without a yoke or a chariot without a crossbar?”